VottonDev/LoliSmasherOld/README.md

 # LoliSmasher

-Older version of LoliSmasher but has a better menu.
+Older version of LoliSmasher Cheat

-Gotta fix this shit.
+This is purely for educational purposes and this code is years old.